csgillespie/efficientR/main.md

 Data processing is a critical stage in any project involving any datasets from external sources, i.e. most real world applications.
 In the same way that *technical debt*, discussed in Chapter \@ref(input-output), can cripple your workflow, working with messy data can lead to project management hell.

 Fortunately, done efficiently, at the outset of your project (rather than half way through, when it may be too late), and using appropriate tools, this data processing stage can be highly rewarding.
 More importantly from an efficiency perspective, working with clean data will be beneficial for every subsequent stage of your R project.
-So, for data intensive applications, this could be the most important chapter of book.
+So, for data intensive applications, this could be the most important chapter of the book.
 In it we cover the following topics:

 - Tidying data with **tidyr**
 - Processing data with **dplyr**